logo Page 2

 Making use of the info

-The modern sand controller is repeatedly tesing the output of the sand muller, either in batch or continious mode.
+The modern sand controller is repeatedly testing the output of the sand muller, either in batch or continuous mode.
 Ten to twenty samples per hour are possible and using this amount data is difficult in tabular form.
 We use a background process in Process Windows to capture the output of one to four of these sand controllers and publish the information on screen with color coded SPC rules and graphs, and then file the data to the GSPC data base for later mining.
 Any computer on the network can see how the sand is doing, and what trends are happening - hands free.
 Your display is constantly being updated and can run in a portion of your screen.

 • Sand Controllers in Process Windows (click picture to enlarge)click to enlarge